Adventures with accutane, and some thoughts on skincare

 - Fatigue – I definitely don’t feel as perky as usual, and exercise is a pretty big chore.

 - Soreness – I’ve had some occasional muscle soreness and achy joints, but nothing a couple ibuprofen won’t fix.
+So I decided to visit the Joint Pain Clinic in Ocala called Ocala QC Kinetix for some treatments and the result is just fabulous!
+I feel very well now.

 - Dry skin – interestingly, my skin hasn’t been quite as dry as I expected.
 I’ve definitely had some flaking around breakouts and on dry areas of my face, but it’s manageable as long as I use very moisturizing products.